Welcome to the Master of Climate Change program!

 A pre-requisite is that all program core courses are completed prior to beginning the Master's Research Paper.
 The core courses are GEMCC 601 Climate Change: Physical Science Basis, GEMCC 602 Climate Change Vulnerability and Adaptation, and GEMCC 603 Climate Change Mitigation.

 Student’s Responsibility: over the first two terms, the student develops the topic of the Master’s Research Paper and identifies a suitable Supervisor.
+The topic must have a climate change focus.

-The one page summary will include the research topic and the approach (methods, data, etc), as well as any specific outputs agreed upon with the Supervisor (e.g., a report, book chapter/journal publication, briefing note) and proposed work plan (i.e., tasks and timelines).
+The two page summary will include the research topic and the approach (methods, data, etc), as well as any specific outputs agreed upon with the Supervisor (e.g., a report, book chapter/journal publication, briefing note) and proposed work plan (i.e., tasks and timelines).

 Formally declare a Supervisor: complete a ‘Change of supervisor’ form.